lammps/lammps/doc/src/Speed_packages.rst

 * Styles with a "gpu" suffix are part of the GPU package and can be run on Intel, NVIDIA, or AMD GPUs.
 The speed-up on a GPU depends on a variety of factors, discussed in the accelerator sections.
-* Styles with an "intel" suffix are part of the USER-INTEL package.
+* Styles with an "intel" suffix are part of the INTEL package.
 These styles support vectorized single and mixed precision calculations, in addition to full double precision.
 In extreme cases, this can provide speedups over 3.5x on CPUs.
 The package also